wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 [Applicative](https://hackage.haskell.org/package/base-4.9.1.0/docs/Control-Applicative.html#t:Applicative)
 typeclass.
 This allows us to sequentially apply functions within _Applicative Functors_ over other _Applicative Functors_ -
-the name comes form the fact that _Functor_ is a superclass of _Applicative_.
+the name comes from the fact that _Functor_ is a superclass of _Applicative_.

 ### Breakdown
 Lets forget about everything outside of the brackets for now, and only focus on the